PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 ```
 </details>

-If we take a closer look and analyse the number of trips per hour, we can see that members’ bike usage is most frequent between 4 PM and 6 PM, as well as around 8 AM, correlating with typical working hours.
+If we take a closer look and analyse the number of **trips per hour**, we can see that members’ bike usage is most frequent between 4 PM and 6 PM, as well as around 8 AM, correlating with typical working hours.
 Conversely, casual riders' activity peaks between 3 PM and 6 PM, suggesting a preference for leisurely rides during these hours.

 ![trip count by hour](Images/07_hour_trip_count.jpeg)